-It doesn’t have to take a lot of time or money.
+It doesn’t have to take a lot of time or money to give your space an upgraded look.

 1.)
 Use The Rule of Three – Place things in groups of three when you are styling.
 For example, books, a plant and a book end.
 Books, a plant and a photo.
 I almost always use books because I have so many.
-I recommend taking off the paper cover.
+I like to take the paper covers off.
 The spines are usually much nicer looking than the paper cover.
+You can learn more about the rule of three in design here.

 3.)
 Use Items that Have Contrasting Colors – With books it can be easy to add many colors.
 For example, if you have a few blue books, don’t use a blue picture frame and a blue lamp.
 Mix up the colors and use a silver lamp and a wood-tone picture frame.
 It adds interest if one of the items is a metal, silver, gold or black.